netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Network operators maintain sets of IP prefixes that are related to each other, e.g., deny-lists or accept-lists that are associated with those provided by a VPN customer.
-These lists are maintained and manipulated by security expert teams.
+These lists are maintained and manipulated by security expert teams of the network operators.

 Note that ACLs are used locally in devices but are triggered by other tools such as DDoS mitigation {{?RFC9132}} or BGP Flow Spec {{?RFC8955}}
 {{?RFC8956}}.
-Therefore, supporting means to easily map to the filtering rules conveyed in messages triggered by  these tools is valuable from a network operation standpoint.
+Therefore, it is valuable from a network operation standpoint to support means to easily map to the filtering rules conveyed in messages triggered by these tools.

 The enhanced ACL module ({{sec-module}}) conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.